koblas/angular-base/README.md

 ## Notable things

-There is an interesting model abstraction for flat files in app/simple_model.py - need to figure out the docs
+There is an interesting model abstraction for flat files in app/simple_model.py - need to figure out the docs, or maybe find a better replacement

 ## TODO